dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 The page widget is implicitly present at the root on any platform page.
 It cannot be edited via the layout editor, but changes can be made in Dashjoin Studio.

-* onRender: expression that is evaluated when the page renders in the browser
+* onRender: expression that is evaluated when the page renders in the browser.
+This is useful if you need to initialize variables that are used in expressions of other widgets.
+Note that variables are stored per browser tab whereas the login session applies to the entire browser.
+Therefore, variables should be set using onRender instead of on-login.

 ### Form Widgets